 In My Fitness Pal, after you burn calories through exercise you are given those calories to eat.
 However, I've decided that if I'm not hungry for more, I won't use up those calories.
 For the past week, I've basically just eaten the 1,800 calories the program says I should eat in order to lose one pound a week.

-Today, I went to weigh myself after one week of following My Fitness Pal's program.
+Today, I went to weigh myself after one week of following the program.
 I'd lost two pounds!
 That is exactly what the program predicted I should lose based on my diet and exercise.
 Now, I'm an old hand at dieting and know that you can't expect to lose a lot of weight consistently.
 In addition, I know that the first pounds are the easiest and fastest to lose.
 Nevertheless, I'm very motivated to continue this program because I can see how this can become a way for me to not only lose the weight but keep it off.
 If I continue to follow the food diary even after I reach my ideal weight, then I won't ever have one of those times when I suddenly weight ten pounds more than I'd realized.

 My Fitness Pal lets you invite other people to hear about your progress.
 So far, my daughter, my husband and a friend of his have joined up.
 A friend you invite to join does not learn your weight or what you are eating each day, but they do hear when you have finished your exercise goals and recorded in your food diary.
 They also hear about when you lose weight.
 I like the fact that I can be accountable to other people but not have to share all of my daily ups and downs unless I want to do that.

 Lots of weight loss programs are out there that cost a lot of money.
 This one doesn't cost anything if you use it online.
 If you want the phone app, that is quite inexpensive.
 The only other equipment you really need is a scale to weigh yourself and a measuring tape.
-If you don't have a good digital scale, you might want to invest in a new Eat Smart.

 The only other thing you may want to purchase is a kitchen scale to help you measure your food.
 Although you can use just pre-packaged foods, you often can eat more when you make things yourself.

-If you want a program which can help you with a lifestyle of good food and exercise choices, then My Fitness Pal might be the one for you.
+If you want a program that can help you with a lifestyle of good food and exercise choices, then My Fitness Pal might be the one for you.
 I'm grateful for a chance to reach my weight and health goals.
 Hopefully, I'll be back to update my progress!